rule

 Text 51-52

+Being a perfect brahmin, a fine godly person or a saint, oh Asura descendants, will not suffice for pleasing Mukunda, nor will good conduct or vast learning.
+Neither will charity, austerity, worship, cleanliness nor vows suffice.
+The Lord is satisfied by unalloyed devotional service, the rest is but outer display [see also B.G.
+9: 30 and 1.2: 8].

 Being a perfect brahmin, a fine godly person or a saint, o asura descendants, will not suffice for pleasing Mukunda, nor do good conduct or vast learning.
 Neither will charity or austerity, worship, cleanliness or vows; the Lord is satisfied by unalloyed devotional service, the rest is but outer appearance [see also B.G.
 9: 30 and 1.2: 8].

-Being a perfect brahmin, a fine godly person or a saint, o asura descendants, will not suffice for pleasing Mukunda, nor do good conduct or vast learning.
-Neither will charity or austerity, worship, cleanliness or vows; the Lord is satisfied by unalloyed devotional service, the rest is for laughs [see also B.G.
-9.30 and 1.2:8].
 (Vedabase)

 Text 53